Ms-Shahid/build.springboot.deploy/week-2/week-2-build-springboot.md

 ### 2.5 PUT, PATCH & DELETE Mapping in spring web MVC

+**Reflections**
+Reflections -> using reflections, we can go to any object & update the fields of that object. it works by inversely updating the field values.

+`@JsonProperty("property-name")` : when you want json to handle the convertion of JSON -> JAVA object -> JSON `org.springframework.http.ResponseEntity` -> Used in controller to handle the status codes & return of the right status code in response

 ### 2.6 Input Validation Annotations, Creating custom Annotation for validation

 ### 2.7 Exception Handling in spring Boot web MVC